Supported Exempt Accommodation — England and Wales

 Every activity is simultaneously assessed against the HB-eligible IHM framework and the CSS threshold test.
 Category defaults encode the legal analysis.
 Workers confirm or override.

-Real-time dashboard showing each tenant's CSS-qualifying activity in the last 28 days — weekly average, one-to-one session count, and a status: Likely met, Borderline, or At risk.
+Real-time per-tenant dashboard showing CSS-qualifying activity in the last 28 days — weekly average, one-to-one session count, and a status: Likely met, Borderline, or At risk.
 Based on DWP guidance paragraph 153.

 The seven points from Chorley BC v IT [2009] UKUT 107 are embedded in every activity record.
 Each entry maps to the specific Turnbull points it engages, building an aggregate analysis across tenants and schemes.